This is the perfect executive-resume sample for senior-level job-seekers. Here's why.

 You might even argue that an executive-level professional has it tougher than the former.
 You've likely held several jobs throughout your career, working your way up and maybe even getting your feet wet in completely different industries or departments.
 For a lucky few, you may not have even had to interview at all, landing positions and promotions through your network alone.

-1. Showcase your credentials at the top of your resume.
+1. Showcase your credentials at the top of your resume

-This is a quick and effective change for anyone, regardless of how many years you’ve been in the field: Move your credentials, especially the ones that match your target position, to the very top of your resume.
-This is typically the first place recruiters will look, so having them front and center ensures they won’t get skipped.
+This is a quick and effective change for anyone, regardless of how many years you've been in the field: Move your credentials, especially the ones that match your target position, to the very top of your executive resume.
+This is typically the first place recruiters will look, so having them front and center ensure they won't get skipped.

-2. Include a link to your online profile.
+2. Include a link to your online profile

-Did you know that 90 percent of employers search for candidates’ social media profiles online before setting up an interview?
+Did you know that 90 percent of employers search for candidates' social media profiles online before setting up an interview?
 Make it easy on them by providing links to your social accounts or professional websites near your other contact information.
-In our senior-level resume sample above, Jake includes a custom link to his LinkedIn profile.
+In our executive resume sample above, Jake includes a custom link to his LinkedIn profile.

 If you'd rather keep your online profiles hidden from recruiters, make sure to adjust your security settings or change your account name so they're harder to find.

-3. List your core skills near the top, in an easy-to-read format.
+3. List your core skills near the top, in an easy-to-read format

 Moreover, make sure you're choosing skills that directly correlate with the position you're applying for.
 Take a look at the job description, if you have it, and customize your resume accordingly.
 If done right, this should complement your executive summary, or career summary, which Jake includes near the top of this example resume, as well.